cjdbarlow/Part-One/receptor_types.md

       * Inositol triphosphate (IP<sub>3</sub>)
       Stimulates Ca<sup>2+</sup> from the SR, affecting enzymatic function or causing membrane depolarisation.
       * Diacylglycerol (DAG)
-      Activates protein kinase C, which has cell-specfic effects.
+      Activates protein kinase C, which has cell-specific effects.
 * Activate intracellular **second messenger proteins** when stimulated
 Second messenger systems:
   * Result in both transmission and **amplification** of a stimulus, as a single activated receptor can activate multiple proteins and each activated protein may activate several other intermediate proteins